-As a 100 Million Healthier Lives supported SCALE Pace Setter Community Downtown Women's Center focused on ensuring that women experiencing homelessness had tailored and customized access to treatment for diabetes through the Women for Wellness Program and Diabetes Learning Collaborative.
-As we deepened our work to address race, racism, and equity, we committed ourselves to raise awareness about trauma: a life-threatening event, series of events, or set of circumstances that can result in long-term health concerns.
+As a 100 Million Healthier Lives supported SCALE, Pace Setter Community Downtown Women's Center focused on ensuring that women experiencing homelessness had tailored and customized access to treatment for diabetes through the Women for Wellness Program and Diabetes Learning Collaborative.
+As we deepened our work to address race, racism, and equity, we committed ourselves to raising awareness about trauma: a life-threatening event, series of events, or circumstances that can result in long-term health concerns.

-Our aim is to spread and scale the practice of Trauma and Resiliency Informed Care to heal devastating health consequences rooted in traumatic experiences.
+We aim to spread and scale the Trauma and Resiliency Informed Care practice to heal devastating health consequences rooted in traumatic experiences.

 Leading from Within

-Leading from Within involves one's inner journey to lead, including addressing implicit bias, leading with vulnerability, creating opportunities for people most impacted by inequities, and learning from mistakes.
+Leading from Within involves one's inner journey to show, including addressing implicit bias, leading with vulnerability, creating opportunities for people most impacted by inequities, and learning from mistakes.

-Participants rotate facilitating reflections, meditation, or grounding exercises.
-This gives us a few moments to strengthen our insights into our own leadership.
-Not one meeting occurs without reviewing the Center for Courage and Renewal's Touchstones from the Heart as a list of agreements to strengthen our ability to stay open minded and solutions focused.
+Participants rotate, facilitating reflections, meditation, or grounding exercises.
+This gives us a few moments to strengthen our insights into our leadership.
+Only one meeting occurs with reviewing the Center for Courage and Renewal's Touchstones from the Heart as a list of agreements to strengthen our ability to stay open-minded and solutions focused.

 DWC Advocates Graduate from Policy and Social Change Training